mikechambers/mikechambers.github.io/source/_posts/2002-07-16-ann-new-flash-player-available-60400.markdown

 There is a new Flash Player available.
 This is version 6,0,40,0 and includes a ton of bug fixes as well as some new features.
 You can download the player [here][1].
-We will have the other players (standalone, debug, etc&#8230;) availiable shortly, as well as release notes for the new player.
+We will have the other players (standalone, debug, etc...) availiable shortly, as well as release notes for the new player.

 &nbsp;